 Education and Schools in Manchester

 A priority for expats moving to Manchester with children will be finding the right school.
-Relocating to a new place can be unsettling for children, and choosing a good school plays a big role in ensuring a successful transition into expat life.
+Relocating to a new place can be unsettling for kids, and choosing a good school plays a big role in ensuring a successful transition into expat life.